Cray-HPE/docs-csm/operations/multi-tenancy/TenantAdminConfig.md

 Some services in CSM allow tenants to make requests to their APIs.
 For example, the [Boot Orchestration Service (BOS)](../boot_orchestration/README.md).
 The APIs for these services identify the tenant based on information passed in the request.
-A tenant must always pass information identifying itself -- their tenant ID -- when making a request.
+A tenant must always pass information identifying itself -- its tenant ID -- when making a request.
 This is done by including the `Cray-Tenant-Name` field in the request header, set to the name of the tenant.
 When this is done, the service will contextually operate on behalf of that tenant.